Volkswagen Golf Mk7: Golf GTE

 The Golf GTE plug-in hybrid is driven by two power sources: a 1.4-litre 110 kW TSI direct-injection petrol engine and a 75 kW electric motor.
 Together, they combine to produce power of 150 kW and 350 Nm of torque, with a theoretical range of 827 km.
 Using the electric motor alone, the GTE is capable of speeds of 130 km/h.
-With the TSI engine as well, the Golf GTE can accelerate from 0-100 km/h in 7.6 seconds and on to a top speed of 215 km/h.
-The Golf GTE shares the basic powertrain hardware with the Audi A3 Sportback e-tron but the software controls are different.
+With the TSI engine, the Golf GTE can accelerate from 0-100 km/h in 7.6 seconds and reach a top speed of 215 km/h.
+The Golf GTE shares the basic powertrain hardware as the Audi A3 Sportback e-tron, but the software controls are different.
 The Golf GTE also shares the same plug-in hybrid powertrain with the Volkswagen Passat GTE, but the Passat has a larger 9.9 kWh Li-ion battery pack.

 In EV mode, the Golf GTE has an official all-electric range of 50 km but in real world testing will often get around 35 km to 39 km miles of range.
 Under the New European Driving Cycle, combined fuel economy is 157 mpgUS equivalent.
 The electric power can also be saved—for example when driving to a zero-emissions zone.
 The 8.8 kWh lithium-ion battery can be charged in around three and a half hours from a domestic mains outlet, or two and a half hours from a domestic wallbox.
 The battery weighs 120 kg, giving the GTE a total kerb weight of 1520 kg.